-In investing, portfolio management is the process of selecting and monitoring investments over time.
-These decisions are guided by an investor’s investment objectives, risk tolerance, and time horizon.
+Portfolio management is the process of selecting and monitoring investments over time.
+These decisions are informed by an investor’s personal goals, risk tolerance, and time horizon.
 While there are professional portfolio managers, it’s also possible for investors to manage their portfolio on their own.

 Portfolio Management Defined

-As discussed, portfolio management involves a portfolio manager selecting and maintaining a group of investments with an investor’s financial objectives and risk tolerance in mind.
-Often, portfolio managers use historical investment returns (and risk) as a guide.
+As discussed, portfolio management involves a portfolio manager selecting and managing a group of investments with an investor’s financial objectives and risk tolerance in mind.
+Often, portfolio managers also rely on historical investment returns (and risk) as a guide for their investment strategy.

-When building out an investment portfolio, investors may find it helpful to keep some of the foundational ideas of portfolio management in mind.
-This includes the use of a benchmark, asset allocation, and rebalancing in order to build a diversified strategy.
+When building a portfolio, investors may find it helpful to keep some of the foundational ideas of portfolio management in mind when investing online or through a brokerage.

 Further, investors may want to learn the distinction between passive and active portfolio management, along with the variety of ways to implement their desired investment strategy.